 Thesis 4.
-(1) A candidate shall give in writing two months' notice of intention to submit the thesis and such notice shall be accompanied by the appropriate fee.
+(1) A candidate shall give in writing two months' notice of intention to submit the thesis.

 (2) A candidate for the degree shall be required to submit three copies of a thesis embodying the results of the original investigation referred to in 3.
 (4) above.
 The thesis shall be presented in a form which complies with the requirements of the University for the preparation and submission of higher degree theses.